geneontology/minerva/specs/gaf-to-lego.md

 Given a set of gene associations, this procedure will generate LEGO models.
+The procedure can be reversed for a lossy LEGO->GAF conversion.

 The set of associations can be specified by a user query.
 Includes: